What does it take to get a pharmacy degree from UGA?

 What can you do with a degree in pharmacy from UGA?

 Many potential career opportunities are possible with a degree in pharmacy from UGA including careers in community, ambulatory care, inpatient, and clinical settings, as well as other areas such as academia, research and drug development, and pharmaceutical industries.
-For a more comprehensive list of pharmacy career paths, check out the AACP Pharmacy Career Pathways.
+For a more comprehensive list of pharmacy career paths, check out the AACP Careers in Pharmacy

 How long does it take to get a degree in pharmacy from UGA?